Fraud Prevention Center

 Do not send money electronically to people you do not know.
 Do not transmit your banking information or personal information for “alleged” loan offers, quick cash, or other such transactions.

 Always ensure that your device is updated with the latest firmware.
 This helps reduce the likelihood of malware and what’s referred to as “zero-day attacks”.
-It’s also recommended that you use anti-virus and security apps on all of your devices and PC’s that are set to run regular scans
+It’s also recommended that you use anti-virus and security apps on all of your devices that are set to run regular scans

-- Be Vigilant and Security Aware
+- Be vigilant and aware

 Delete any old apps that you are not using, be aware of phishing scams, don’t use the same password over multiple accounts, always use 2-factor authentication (Set up 2-factor authentication immediately on all financial accounts where available), and only do business with known parties through reputable and verifiable transaction channels.